sumitrj/ML4H-summary/Problem Statement 1.md

 ### Task 2:  Processing RSNA images

-1. Use the -ray image dataset to build a neumonia classifier which doesn't predict existence of COVID-19.
+1. Use the X-ray image dataset to build a neumonia classifier which doesn't predict existence of COVID-19.
 2. Use transfer learning or some other method to combine this network and that of task 1 to build better classifiers for pneumonia.